cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 ## What is customer-friendly information?

-business readable
+* business readable
-structured text
+* structured text
-customer friendly
+* understandable by mere mortals

 ## Getting Started